chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 6. The `vm-securehost` is running Microsoft IIS web server software.

-{% include youtube.html src="https://www.youtube.com/embed/nyimrSBKpr8" %}
+{% include youtube.html id="nyimrSBKpr8" %}

 <br>

 You can manually create and configure the cloud resources using the GCP console, but [Terraform](https://www.terraform.io/) is a more robust approach to deploy the solution automatically with appropriate declarative configuration files.

-{% include picture.html img="qwiklabs/qwiklabs-GSP303-diagram" ext="png" alt="Schematic Diagram of the Secure RDP Windows Network" caption="Fig. Schematic Diagram of the Secure RDP Windows Network" %}
+{% include picture.html height="495"
+img="qwiklabs/qwiklabs-GSP303-diagram" ext="png" alt="Schematic Diagram of the Secure RDP Windows Network" caption="Schematic Diagram of the Secure RDP Windows Network" %}

 ## Deploy the infrastructure on GCP with Terraform